jessehorne/derplang/README.md

 This language is being developed by Jesse Horne himself.
 He has no idea why he is, and may give up on it if he doesn't get enough positive feedback.
-So either email at j.horne2796 AT gmail DOT com or donate buy him a drink or two by donating to his paypal which is also that same email.
+So either email at j.horne2796 AT gmail DOT com or buy him a drink or two by donating to his paypal which is also that same email.

 A tutorial on derplang is coming soon.
 Until then, hack away, read the code, or